John Doolittle: Activities of Julie Doolittle

 During the 2001–2005 period, Julie Doolittle had at least three different occupations: she worked for Jack Abramoff doing event planning (see above); she worked as a bookkeeper for a lobbying firm; and she worked on commission as a fundraiser for her husband.
 Payments to Julie Doolittle during the period were done via a company called Sierra Dominion Financial Solutions.
 It was founded in March 2001, just after Congressman Doolittle gained a seat on the Appropriations Committee.
 It is based at the couple's home in Oakton, Virginia; Julie is the only employee.
 The company (that is, Julie) has continued to do fundraising, but no event planning or other work, since the Abramoff scandal first became public in early 2005.

 Work for lobbying firm

-From 2002 until mid-2005, the Alexander Strategy Group, a Washington, D.C. lobbying firm with close ties to Congressman Tom DeLay, paid Sierra Dominion for bookkeeping work for a nonprofit group called the Korea-U.S. Exchange Council (KORUSEC).
-The latter was created by Ed Buckham, a partner in the firm, and was located at the ASG headquarters.
+From 2002 until mid-2005, the Alexander Strategy Group, a Washington, D.C. lobbying firm with close ties to Congressman Tom DeLay, paid Sierra Dominion for bookkeeping work for a nonprofit group called the Korea-U.S. Exchange Council (KORUSEC), created by Ed Buckham, a partner in the firm, and was located at the ASG headquarters.
 KORUSEC is also connected to Kevin Ring, one of Doolittle's former assistants.
 ASG closed due to the financial scandals caused by Jack Abramoff and his associates.
 Julie Doolittle's records regarding her work there were subpoenaed by the US Department of Justice.